 One policy management authority must be established for each PKI to ensure the continued and regular operation of the PKI.
 The Chunghwa Telecom Certificate Policy Management Authority (PMA) was established by CHT to be responsible for the administration of the ePKI.
-Within the PMA, one person shall be the convener concurrently served by a vice president or equivalent level manager in the Data Communications Business Group, Chunghwa Telecom Co., Ltd. One person shall be the executive secretary concurrently served by the Managing Director of Information Technology Department of Data Communications Business Group, Chunghwa Telecom Co., Ltd. Six to night persons shall be the PMA members served by the Managing Directors of the Enterprise Business Department, Marketing Department, Internet of Things Department, Information Technology Department and Internet Service Department at the Data Communication Business Group, Chunghwa Telecom Co., Ltd, as well as the personnel assigned by the President.
-Their duties are as follows:
+Within the PMA, one person shall be the convener concurrently served by a vice president or equivalent level manager in the Information Technology Business Group, Chunghwa Telecom Co., Ltd. One person shall be the executive secretary concurrently served by the Managing Director of Data Business Operation and Cybersecurity Applications Department of Information Technology Business Group, Chunghwa Telecom Co., Ltd. Deputy Director of Data Business Operation and Cybersecurity Applications shall be the executive secretary of PMA.
+Six to night persons shall be the PMA members assigned by the President of Information Technology Business Group, Chunghwa Telecom Co., Ltd. Their duties are as follows:

-- (1) Authorize and supervise key generation of CAs in ePKI, - (2) Review ePKI CP, - (3) Review related technical specifications used in ePKI, - (4) Review ePKI CPS, - (5) Review interoperation applications submitted by cross-certified CAs, - (6) Review and approve the policy mapping for each incoming or crosscertified CA, - (7) Supervise cross-certified CA compliance with allowed CP to facilitate the continued operation of interconnection mechanisms, and - (8) Review ePKI TSA policy and ePKI TSA practice statement.
+(1) Authorize and supervise key generation of CAs in ePKI,

+- (2) Review ePKI CP, - (3) Review related technical specifications used in ePKI, - (4) Review ePKI CPS, - (5) Review interoperation applications submitted by cross-certified CAs, - (6) Review and approve the policy mapping for each incoming or crosscertified CA, - (7) Supervise cross-certified CA compliance with allowed CP to facilitate the continued operation of interconnection mechanisms, and - (8) Review ePKI TSA policy and ePKI TSA practice statement.